-You see, most people are not programmed to become wealthy.
-Instead, they’re wired to find a job without knowing there are other ways of making money outside the regular 9-5 grind, such as starting your own business or investing in high-return assets.
-In order to create wealth, you need to know how to build multiple streams of income, besides just working a job and receiving a salary.
+You see, many of us have limiting beliefs about money that stop us from believing we can become wealthy.
+Instead, we’re wired to find a job without knowing there are other ways of making money outside the regular 9-5 grind, such as starting your own business or investing in high-return assets.
+This is no surprise considering schools are lacking financial education.
+They don’t teach you that to create wealth, you need to know how to build multiple streams of income, besides just working a job and receiving a salary.

 In this article, we dive deeper into the benefits of diversified income and discuss how many streams of income you should actually have to be financially successful.

 Why is it important to have multiple streams of income?